SJSU272Lab/coursify/README.md

 ## License

-DrugWatch is released under the [MIT License]
+Coursify is released under the [MIT License]

 ## Team Members